wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### Proprietary Single Precision (SP) Math Support

-SP math is our recommended option, but not yet on by default.
+SP math is our recommended option and has been taken through DO-178C certifications, but not yet on by default.
 Use these to speed up public key operations for specific keys sizes and curves that are common.
 Make sure to include the correct code files such as:

 * `sp_c32.c`
 * `sp_c64.c`